 From time to time, Qantas runs short promotions to encourage new flight bookings, through which travellers can earn more status credits than they normally would, when flights are booked during the promotion period.

 The bonus offer is typically between 50% and 100% – a 100% bonus being a reward of twice as many status credits as would normally be provided.

-While these bonuses always come as a welcome top-up for members, they’re particularly appealing to travellers taking longer flights and those booking more expensive fares.
+These bonuses always come as a welcome top-up for members, and they’re particularly appealing to travellers taking longer flights and those booking more expensive fares.

 Take Sydney-Perth, as an example.
 Normally, a return trip on most business class fares would net 160 status credits – but when booked during a ‘double status credits’ promotion, that’s pushed to 320 status credits.

-But rather than simply handing over that refund, Qantas may decide to offer an incentive, for customers that take a voucher rather pushing for cashback.
+But rather than simply handing over that refund, Qantas may decide to offer an incentive for customers that take a voucher rather the cashback.